 Is the 5:2 diet sustainable?

 Sticking to a diet plan for two days a week as opposed to seven is more achievable than attempting a full week.
 As with everything, new habits require time to form.
 If you’re struggling to fit the diet around your lifestyle at the beginning, you may still find it easier later on if you stick with it.
-With that being said, the NHS have identified the following reported side effects which may impact the sustainability of the 5:2 diet:
+With that being said, the following side effects may impact the sustainability of the 5:2 diet: